Medical Error Prevention in Dentistry

 Dr. Malamed also points out that it has been reported with increasing frequency that certain individuals possess genetic deficiencies that alter their responses to certain drugs.
 He provides the example of the genetic deficiency in the enzyme serum cholinesterase.
 Produced in the liver, this enzyme circulates the blood and is responsible for the biotransformation of two important drugs: succinylcholine and the ester type of local anesthetics.
 Thus due to individual patient physiology, a dentist should take precautions not to administer a drug that may have adverse results.

 The Council of State Governments issues a pamphlet titled State Regulatory Policies: Dentistry and the Health Professions.
-Dentistry means the healing art which is concerned with the examination, diagnosis, treatment planning and care of conditions within the human oral cavity and its adjacent tissues and structures.
+Dentistry means the healing art concerned with the examination, diagnosis, treatment planning, and care of conditions within the human oral cavity and its adjacent tissues and structures.
 Dental practitioners are expected to have a thorough understanding of these fundamentals and be alert to early warning signs of possible disease.

 All professionals are prone to make mistakes.
 Although most cases of dental malpractice involving human errors are not intentional, they must still be reported and properly addressed.
 The IOM reports the following factors may endanger patient safety: